Microsoft Azure Platform – A basic overview

 Types of Storage at Azure

-Blob storage is used to store unstructured data, such as photographs, movies, documents, and raw data, as well as its associated meta-data.
+Blob storage stores unstructured data, such as photographs, movies, documents, and raw data, as well as its associated meta-data.
 Blobs are contained within a container structure; the name “blob” refers to a “Binary Large Object.”
 The Blob service enables the storing of binary and text files.

 The Azure file storage service is a compelling alternative to difficult-to-install, configure, and utilise Direct Attached Storage and Storage Area Network solutions.

 Azure File shares provide viewing and accessing files through the SMB protocol and REST APIs.
-The Azure File Storage is mostly used for programmes that were inherited from languages, systems, and approaches that are now considered obsolete by today’s standards of technology.
+The Azure File Storage is mostly used for programmes inherited from languages, systems, and approaches that are now considered obsolete by today’s technology standards.

 The Azure queue service is used to transport messages between the different components of a cloud-based or on-premises application.
 We can process transactions at a rate of 2000 messages per second using Azure queue storage, with each message having a maximum life of seven days.
 Queue storage’s queuing service is extremely dependable and affordable, and it is mostly employed in huge cloud networks and hybrid networks.